ioam/topographica/models/stevens.jn13/jn13_figures/output/README.rst

 ``experimental_data.json``.
 Note that a notebook showing how the experimental data was processed may be included in the future.

-Note that the contents of this directory will continously grows in size as jobs are launched from ``stevens_jn13.ipynb``.
+Note that the contents of this directory will continuously grow in size as jobs are launched from ``stevens_jn13.ipynb``.
 Approximately 5.3GB is needed to hold the simulation data if all the figures are to be reproduced.